In this tutorial, you’ll learn how to change your slide size in PowerPoint.

 Choosing Custom for your slide size gives you additional options to work with.
 Inside the dialog box you can choose your size on the left and your orientation on the right.

-On top of that, you can also input your own custom slide size, but I recommend using one of the preset options.
+On top of that, you can also input your own custom slide size.
+However, I recommend using one of the preset PowerPoint dimension options.

 - On-screen show (4:3)